 By default, the Favorites button is not visible on the toolbar.
-To make it visible, click on the downward pointing arrow at the far right end of the Editor toolbar.
+To make it visible, use View | Lock Toolbars to unlock the toolbars if you haven't already.
+Then click on the downward pointing arrow at the far right end of the File Selector toolbar.
 A menu will pop up where you can toggle the visibility of all toolbar buttons.
+When you're done, you can lock the toolbars again to prevent accidental changes.